-As a leader in the industry, New Jersey American Water has been proactive in our approach to removing PFAS, where detected, from our treated drinking water, ahead of New Jersey regulations.
+As a leader in the industry, New Jersey American Water has been proactive in our approach to addressing PFAS, in many cases, ahead of New Jersey regulations.

-The company has successfully piloted cutting-edge treatment strategies to effectively remove PFAS from several groundwater stations within its service territory.
-In fact, the company's PFAS removal projects were recognized with three awards, including a Governor's Environmental Excellence Award, an Alliance for Action's Leading Infrastructure Award, and a Commerce and Industry Association of NJ 2021 Environmental Award.
+New Jersey American Water has successfully piloted cuttingedge treatment strategies to effectively remove PFAS from several groundwater stations within its service territory.
+In fact, the company's PFAS removal projects were recognized with three awards, including a Governor's Environmental Excellence Award, and Alliance for Action's Leading Infrastructure Award, and s Commerce and Industry Association of NJ 2021 Environmental Award.
 To date, New Jersey American Water has installed PFAS treatment at eight groundwater stations within its service territory.